Minimum Wage: FEC directs payment on or before 31st December 2019

 Onu also said that the project which will be private-sector driven cannot be achieved overnight as plants have to be built and other logistics put in place.

-The Minister of Communication said FEC approved the change of the name of the ministry to be changed to Federal Ministry of Communication and Digital Economy.
+The Minister of Communication said FEC approved a change of the name of the ministry to be changed to the Federal Ministry of Communication and Digital Economy.